vertuelai/SPRAG/README.md

 ## 📝 License

-Proprietary - ADIC Internal Use Only
+Proprietary -  Internal Use Only

 ## 👥 Support

-For issues or questions, contact the ADIC Development Team.
+For issues or questions, contact the  Development Team.